 He is a man who is careful with his words.

 He was right and I had a lot of trouble with that book.
 I had a lot of trouble with life from then until recently.
 Still, as Hemingway says, a man (or a woman) has to take a lot of punishment to write a truly funny book.

-Now, I am teaching writers how to write a book in 90 days.
-Not because I am a genius or prolific, but because I believe a sense of camaraderie joint with a communal commitment can concentrate the mind.
+Now, I am teaching writers how to write, because I believe a sense of camaraderie joint with a communal commitment can concentrate the mind.